Asheq Ullah Rafiq: Early life

 Asheq Ullah Rafiq was born on 24 July 1971.
 He completed his undergraduate and post graduate studies in accounting and finance.
-He was born in an illustrious political family in Cox'sBazar.
-Mr. Rafiq is engaged in student politics since his college days in Chittagong and after finishing his formal education he got himself actively in Awame League in his home town Coxs'Bazar and village Moheskhali.
+He was born in an illustrious political family in Cox's Bazar.
+Mr. Rafiq is engaged in student politics since his college days in Chittagong and after finishing his formal education he got himself actively in Awami League in his home town Cox's Bazar and village Moheskhali.

 Career

 Rafiq was elected to parliament from Cox's Bazar-2 as a Bangladesh Awami League candidate on 5 January 2014.